What is an Antibiotic?

 How do Antibiotics work?

-Antibiotics work by either destroying the cell wall of the bacteria, or interfering with it's growth/ multiplication or by preventing protein formation.
+Antibiotics work by either destroying the cell wall of the bacteria or interfering with its growth/ multiplication or preventing protein formation.

 Based on their action Antibiotics are either Bactericidal (Kill Bacteria) or Bacteriostatic (Slow down the multiplication of the bacteria so that the body's own defense mechanism can then kill the bacteria).